-As a birthday gift to the track, Historic England is supporting an event with the Brooklands Heritage Partnership in a project to safeguard the future of this amazing place.
-At the moment parts of the circuit, which has multiple owners and stakeholders, are on the Historic England Heritage at Risk Register.
+In 2017, Historic England supported an event with the Brooklands Heritage Partnership in a project to safeguard the future of this amazing place.
+Parts of the circuit, which has multiple owners and stakeholders, are on the Historic England Heritage at Risk Register.
 Whilst some areas are in reasonable condition others are being damaged by trees and scrub, a lack of maintenance and a need for repairs.

-We hope that by bringing together owners, guardians and neighbours we will be able to foster new relationships and take practical steps to improve the condition of the site to ensure insure Brooklands is protected and cherished for another 110 years.
+By bringing together owners, guardians and neighbours we hope we will be able to foster new relationships and take practical steps to improve the condition of the site to ensure Brooklands is protected and cherished for another 110 years.

 Written by Stephanie Dance-Groom.